pack98/pack98.github.io/index.md

 Most of our Scouts have a Class A shirt and one or more Class B t-shirts.
 Some buy the Cub Scout belt to hold the belt loops they earn along the way towards earning their rank.

 ### Where can we buy a uniform?
-The easiest place to buy part or all of a Scout uniform is the Scout Shop in Little Rock on Cantrell Rd. or online at ScoutStuff.org.
+The easiest place to buy part or all of a Scout uniform is the Scout Shop in Little Rock at 3220 Cantrell Rd ([501-663-7157](tel:501-663-7157)) or online at [ScoutStuff.org](https://scoutstuff.org).
 I think a Scout shirt runs about $25 from either place.

 You can also buy uniforms for a lower price in good, sometimes excellent condition from ebay.com, consignment shops or Rhea Lana.